featurevisor/featurevisor/docs/features.md

 - `object` (flat objects only)
 - `json` (any valid JSON in stringified form)

-### Overrides
+### Overriding variables

-You can override variable values for specific segments when defining rollout rules:
+You can override variable values for specific rules:

 ```yml
 # ...